Fastned triples revenue in the third quarter of 2022 and grows network to over 1,000 chargers

 - Acquired new locations year to date 33, bringing the total number of sites in Q3 2022 at 359

 - Opened 6 new stations during this quarter

 - Strongly accelerated construction pace in Q3, currently 20 sites are under construction

-Fastned, the European fast charging company, grew revenue related to charging by 217% in the third quarter of 2022, almost three times as much as in the third quarter of last year.
+Fastned, the European fast charging company, grew revenue related to charging by 217% in the third quarter of 2022, three times as much as in the third quarter of last year.
 This puts the annualised revenue run-rate above 40 million euro.
 In addition to opening new stations, Fastned expanded existing stations to prepare for growing demand.
 Fastned now has more than 1,000 chargers enabling the strong revenue increase.

 “Our strong revenue growth continued in the third quarter of 2022”, Michiel Langezaal, CEO of Fastned, said.
 “We tripled our revenue related to charging, compared to last year, thanks to a continued strong increase in the number of electric vehicles in our markets, as well as both more and larger stations across our network.